harryheros/harrywrt/README.md

 HarryWrt is designed to remain highly compatible with upstream OpenWrt packages.

-Users may install additional LuCI applications or utilities such as monitoring tools, networking utilities, proxy clients, or file services through the standard OpenWrt package management system.
+Users may install additional LuCI applications or utilities such as monitoring tools, networking utilities, storage services, or other OpenWrt packages through the standard package management system.

 Packages can be installed through the Web UI or via SSH using the OpenWrt package manager.